cyberkiko/cyberkiko.github.io/resume.md

 ------

-I’m a senior software engineer with experience across a range of web development, product development, and digital marketing.
+I’m a lead platform engineer with experience across a range of web development, product development, and digital marketing.
 I will demonstrate initiative and passion for pursuing an excellent product delivery.
 Also, I’m a team player and love challenging projects.
 I have been mainly working on the LAMP stack, and I have been focusing my work around PHP backend apps, and currently, enjoy working with Laravel Framework in which I been working for a few years now.